orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

     - For utilitarian reasons by maximizing happiness.
 It works 100% on user A but broken on user B who keeps running into the bug.
 Let user A use it.
       If completely disabled, both users are unhappy.
-If user decides via USE flag, user A is happy and user B is unhappy.
+If user decides via USE flag, user A is happy and user B is unhappy/happy.
     - Remove doubt of deception.
 Why do I see it available on the mainstream OS or other distro but not on our distro?
     - Changing tastes.
 The user may be pro or anti security over time.
 The